darshil0/gemini-pdf-retrieval-agent/WALKTHROUGH.md

 1.  **Action**: Enter a keyword or phrase in the "Target Keyword or Phrase" input box.
     -   *Example*: "Quarterly Revenue" or "Project Timeline".
+2.  **Fuzzy Search Capability**: You do not need to be exact.
+Searching for "Behavior" will also find "Behaviour", and searching for "Funds" might find "Funding" or "Capital" depending on context.
-2.  **State Change**: Once files are present and a keyword is typed, the "Find Occurrences" button lights up (becomes active), indicating the system is ready.
+3.  **State Change**: Once files are present and a keyword is typed, the "Find Occurrences" button lights up (becomes active), indicating the system is ready.

 ## 4. Execution & Analysis